-The state of Alaska filed a lawsuit against the U.S. Department of the Interior in January 2017 in an attempt to dismantle recently finalized hunting regulations on lands managed by the National Park Service.
+The Department of the Interior is reversing direction and attempting to dismantle recently finalized hunting regulations on lands managed by the National Park Service.

-Sport hunting rules for national preserves in Alaska are set by the Board of Game, which has pushed forward aggressive hunting methods and longer season lengths that target bears and wolves as a “predator control” strategy to increase moose and caribou populations, which can then be harvested by sport hunters.
+Sport hunting rules for national preserves in Alaska are set by the state-run Board of Game.
+Over the past 20 years, the Board has increased aggressive hunting methods that target bears and wolves, including cubs and pups.
+These actions are driven by a “predator control” strategy of reducing bear and wolf populations to allow moose and caribou populations to increase — so that sport hunters can kill them.

 Why is this important?